 Nonetheless, far across the ocean from the king's justice, the Virginia Company issued and enforced all the rules.
 Basic common law provisions such as trial by jury were not provided to Virginia colonists until 1618.

-Imprisonment was an expensive punishment, requiring the colony to provide food for someone unable to work, so those caught breaking the rules normally suffered corporal punishments such as whippings.
+Imprisonment was an expensive punishment, requiring the colony to provide food for someone unable to work, so those caught breaking the rules normally suffered one-time corporal punishments such as whippings.
 The company-appointed governor was the local judge with final authority to rule on guilt and to impose punishments.

-Those who were judged guilty had only one alternative to accepting the punishment: flee into the wilderness and hope for better treatment from the Native Americans.
+Those who were found guilty had only one alternative to accepting the punishment: flee into the wilderness and hope for better treatment from the Native Americans.
 Though the odds of a better or longer life among Powhatan's people were thin, flight was a reasonable option because many crimes were punishable by death, including stealing food:5

-Complaints from Virginia came back to England on every returning ship.
+Complaints from former and current indentured servants in Virginia came back to England on every returning ship.
 The company found it harder and harder to recruit new indentured servants.
-In 1617 it established the headright system to award 50 acres to new immigrants or, most typically, to the person who financed the shipment of a new indentured servant to Virginia.
+The solution, adopted after internal strife among the investors, was to offer both economic and social incentives.

 the General Assembly created new counties between 1634-1880 to ensure local residents could get to sessions of court without making excessively-long trips on foot or by horse